TetraJet-v2: Accurate NVFP4 Training for Large Language Models with Oscillation Suppression and Outlier Control: Introduction

 Prior work on post-training quantization has demonstrated that LLMs can maintain their original task performance even at low-precision (e.g., 4-bit~\cite{ashkboos-quarot}).
-However, achieving stable 4-bit training has proven more challenging.
-Early work on fully quantized 4-bit training incurred a large drop in model performance~\cite{sun2020ultra,chmiel2021logarithmic,xi2023training}.
-More recently, \texttt{FP4} pre-training work adopts the modern data format \texttt{MXFP4}/\texttt{NVFP4} for a more accurate representation, and combines several techniques to overcome outlier and instability problems in quantization training, such as Hadamard Rotation~\cite{tseng2025trainingllmsmxfp4,castro2025quartetnativefp4training}, and differentiable gradient estimation~\cite{wang2025optimizinglargelanguagemodel}.
-In particular, NVIDIA's \texttt{NVFP4} pre-training recipe~\cite{nvidia2025pretraining} demonstrates the feasibility of large-scale \texttt{FP4} training by leveraging 2D weight quantization and Hadamard transforms to preserve model accuracy.
-However, their approach is not fully 4-bit: a subset of Transformer blocks use \texttt{BF16}, and the model is kept in higher precision in the final training stage.
-While these techniques mitigate the performance loss, the resulting model is no longer fully \texttt{FP4}.
-Still, \emph{fully} \texttt{FP4} training methods are yet not comparable to high-precision training in our experiments, and the challenging optimization problems lying in the \texttt{FP4} training remains unsolved.
+However, achieving \emph{stable end-to-end} 4-bit training has proven more challenging.
+Early attempts at fully quantized 4-bit training suffered from severe performance degradation~\cite{sun2020ultra,chmiel2021logarithmic,xi2023training}.
+More recently, \texttt{FP4} pre-training work adopts the modern data format \texttt{MXFP4}/\texttt{NVFP4}, and combines several techniques trying to mitigate outlier and instability problems in quantization training, such as Hadamard Rotation~\cite{tseng2025trainingllmsmxfp4,castro2025quartetnativefp4training}, and differentiable gradient estimation~\cite{wang2025optimizinglargelanguagemodel}.
+In particular, NVIDIA's \texttt{NVFP4} pre-training recipe~\cite{nvidia2025pretraining} demonstrates the \emph{practical feasibility} of large-scale \texttt{FP4} training by leveraging techniques such as 2D weight quantization and Hadamard transforms.
+However, their approach is not fully 4-bit, as a subset of Transformer blocks is kept in \texttt{BF16} throughout training to maintain stability.
+Moreover, the design of their linear layers is not yet optimal for fully \texttt{FP4} training.
+As a result, \emph{fully} \texttt{FP4} training methods remain not comparable to high-precision training in our experiments, and the challenging optimization problems lying in the \texttt{FP4} training remain unsolved.

-In this work, we find that the performance drop can mainly be attributed to two effects: 1)~\emph{Weight oscillation}, where the quantized weights oscillate between two quantization bins while there are only small changes in the corresponding high precision master weights, which impairs the model's performance on downstream tasks~\cite{nagel2022overcoming}.
-2)~\emph{Outlier features}, where few channels in activations have massive magnitudes that lead to high dynamic ranges that FP4 cannot represent accurately, which are highly relevant to the model's final performance~\cite{sun2024massive}.
+In this work, we find that the performance gap between fully low-bit training and high-precision training cannot be explained by quantization error alone, but is also caused by optimization issues introduced by low-precision training.
+Specifically, we identify two major effects that critically hinder fully \texttt{FP4} training: 1)~\emph{Weight oscillation}, the dominant failure mode in \texttt{FP4} training, where small updates to high-precision master weights repeatedly flip their quantized representations between adjacent bins.
+This phenomenon severely disrupts optimization and leads to substantial degradation in downstream performance~\cite{nagel2022overcoming}.
+2)~\emph{Outlier features}, where few channels in activations have massive magnitudes that lead to high dynamic ranges that \texttt{FP4} cannot represent accurately, which exacerbates optimization difficulty under low precision~\cite{sun2024massive}.